Hybrid quantum-classical systems: statistics, entropy, microcanonical ensemble and its connection to the canonical ensemble: Relation between hybrid microcanonical and canonical ensembles

 \end{widetext} with $\mathbb{I}^S$ the identity operator on $\mathcal{H}^S$ and $\Omega^R_i$ the number of states of the reservoir whose energy is $e^T-e^{S,\xi}_{i}$, for each possible $i$ at $\xi \in M_C$ and every $e^T \in [E, E + \epsilon]$.

-Assuming $\epsilon$ small enough, each $\Omega^R_i$ is approximately equal to the number of states of the reservoir R with energy exactly equal to $E-e^{S,\xi}_{i}$.
+Assuming $\epsilon$ small enough, each $\Omega^R_i$ is approximately equal to the number of states of the reservoir $R$ with energy exactly equal to $E-e^{S,\xi}_{i}$, as shown in Eq. \eqref{eq:Omega}.
 The number of states of a system with a specific value of energy can be computed as the exponential of the entropy of a microcanonical ensemble at said energy (taking the Boltzmann constant equal to 1).
-Thus, using the von Neumann's entropy for a microcanonical ensemble $\hat{\rho}_\mu^{R}$ of the quantum reservoir R at energy $e_R$, written as $S_N^R(e_R) = S_N[\hat{\rho}_\mu^{R}]$, the number of states with said energy is $\exp \left( S^R_N (e_R) \right).$ If we further assume that only a small part of the total energy corresponds to the system S, i.e. $e^{S,\xi}_{i} \ll E$ for every $i$ and every $\xi \in M_C$, we can consider the following power expansion with respect to each $e^{S,\xi}_{i}$ truncating to first order:
+Thus, using the von Neumann's entropy for a microcanonical ensemble $\hat{\rho}_\mu^{R}$ of the quantum reservoir $R$ at energy $e_R$, written as $S_N^R(e_R) = S_N[\hat{\rho}_\mu^{R}]$, the number of states with said energy is $\exp \left( S^R_N (e_R) \right).$ If we further assume that only a small part of the total energy corresponds to the system $S$, i.e. $e^{S,\xi}_{i} \ll E$ for every $i$ and every $\xi \in M_C$, then we can consider the following power expansion with respect to each $e^{S,\xi}_{i}$ truncating to first order:

 Notice that $\beta$ is a constant, the value of the derivative of the entropy of the reservoir $S_N^R$ with respect to its energy at $e_R = E$.
 Taking the exponential of the entropy, the value of $\Omega^R_i$ is approximated as